hamberjs/rollup-plugin-hamber/README.md

         }
       },

-      // Emit CSS as "files" for other plugins to process
+      // Emit CSS as "files" for other plugins to process. default is true
-      emitCss: true,
+      emitCss: false,

-      // Extract CSS into a separate file (recommended).
-      // See note below
-      css: function (css) {
-        console.log(css.code); // the concatenated CSS
-        console.log(css.map); // a sourcemap

-        // creates `main.css` and `main.css.map` — pass `false`
-        // as the second argument if you don't want the sourcemap css.write('public/main.css');
-      },
+      // You can optionally set 'customElement' to 'true' to compile
+      // your components to custom elements (aka web elements)
+      customElement: false,

       // Warnings are normally passed straight to Rollup.
 You can
       // optionally handle them here, for example to squelch
       // warnings with a particular code
       onwarn: (warning, handler) => {
         // e.g. don't warn on <marquee> elements, cos they're cool if (warning.code === 'a11y-distracting-elements') return;

         // let Rollup handle all other warnings normally handler(warning);
       }
-    })
+    }),
+    // see NOTICE below
+    resolve({ browser: true }),
+    // ...
   ]
 }
 ```

+> **NOTICE:** You will need additional Rollup plugins. <br>Alone, this plugin translates Hamber components into CSS and JavaScript files. <br>You will need to include [`@rollup/plugin-node-resolve`](https://www.npmjs.com/package/@rollup/plugin-node-resolve) – and probably [`@rollup/plugin-commonjs`](https://www.npmjs.com/package/@rollup/plugin-commonjs) – in your Rollup config.

 ## Preprocessing and dependencies